mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

 until the last day you negotiate your offer with your recruiter.
 However, the process is rewarding because you improve your problem-solving skills.
 On top of that, the concepts you learn when you're preparing for the system design part of the interview are invaluable and will be helpful throughout your career.

-**luck is involved in the interview process**.
+**Luck is involved in the interview process**.
 You may have prepared a lot but:

 - you might get stage fright during the interview, you can decrease the anxiety effect with enough practice, but I guess that this feeling will always be there
 - you might be unable to make progress because the problem is too hard to solve because you didn't practice that topic enough, or you just missed that small insight